mosaicml/examples/examples/llm/src/data/finetuning/README.md

 ### 1) Using a dataset on the HuggingFace Hub

-Let's say you want to finetune off of a dataset available on the HuggingFace Hub.
+Let's say you want to finetune using a dataset available on the HuggingFace Hub.
 We'll pretend this dataset on the Hub is called `hf-hub/identifier`.

-1. In `_task.py`, write a function for processing the dataset, to split it into prompt and response
+1. In `_tasks.py`, write a function for processing the dataset, to split it into prompt and response
 1. Register this function using `@dataset_constructor.register('hf-hub/identifier')`
 1. Reference this in a training yaml, such as the one in `yamls/mosaic_gpt/finetune/7b_dolly_sft.yaml`
 ```yaml